ibm-cloud-docs/dns-svcs/configure-dns-instance.md

 {: #creating-an-a-resource-record}

   1. Navigate to the Resource page and select your {{site.data.keyword.dns_short}} instance.
 Then select your zone.
-  2. On the DNS Details page, click the **DNS Records** tab.
+  1. On the DNS Details page, click the **DNS Records** tab.
-  3. Click **Add Record**.
+  1. Click **Add record**.
-  4. In the Add Record panel, select the type of DNS record that you want to add from the **Type** menu.
+  1. In the Add Record panel, select the type of DNS record that you want to add from the **Type** menu.

      In this case, select the type **A**.
-  5. Enter the required data for the type of DNS record you selected.
+  1. Enter the required data for the type of DNS record you selected.

      In this case, for type **A**, enter **Name** and **IPv4 Address**.
-  6. Click **Add Record** in the panel.
+  1. Click **Add record** in the panel.

 ### Verifying the setup
 {: #verifying-the-setup}